NyronW/WebCommandLine/README.md

 ```

-Create a class that implements the IConsoleCommand interface and add the ConsoleCommandAttribute to the class definition
+Create a class that implements the IConsoleCommand interface and add the ConsoleCommandAttribute to the class definition:

 ```csharp
 [ConsoleCommand("echo", "Echos back the first arg received")]